JohnRazonado/3rdYear-CVSU-Notes/(DCIT 26A) Application Devt and Emerging Tech/Robotics.md

 ## Types of Robots
 ### Industrial Robots
+- Various works such as Welding, material Handling, Improving Productivity, Inspection are carried out by robots.
 ### Mobile Robots
+- Move around legs, tracks or wheels.
+There are types of robots that can even handle radio active material.
 ### Educational Robots
+- Used in education.
+They are abled to bring schools to students who cannot be able to present Physically

 ### Domestic Robots
+- There are two types:
+	- Perform household tasks
+	- Modern toy that performs tasks like talking, walking, and more.

 ## Components of Robots
 ### Manipulator
+- arm of the robot
+-  It resemble the human hand.
+It has several joints and links.

 ### End Effectors
+- Used by robots to interact with the environment.
+They vary according to the task given to the robot.
+- It performs the tasks that are performed by palm and fingers of human hand
 ### Sensors
+- used to gather information from the surroundings.
+- These information's are used to guide the robotics behaviour.
 ### Actuator
+- Small motor inside the body of a robot
+- Moves in reaction to feedback from sensors
 ### Controller
+- rain of a robot.
+- Both the hardware and software are the controllers of the robot.
+- Controls movement of manipulator and end effector.
 ### Power Supply
+- main source of power supply for robots are batteries and photovoltaic cells.
+Lead acid and silver cadmium batteries are preferred.
 ## Advantage of Robotics
 - No human intervention
 - Faster, precise and accurate